jsnmrs/jasonmorris/posts/wordup.md

 has: code
 category: code
 permalink: "{{ category }}/{{ title | slug }}/index.html"
+meta: "A tool to paste messy Word document text, then convert to clean HTML and Markdown."
 ---

 I built this tool called [Wordup](https://jsnmrs.github.io/wordup/) to convert content from Word documents into HTML or Markdown.